bloxbean/algodea/README.md

 ## Supported IntelliJ version (2020.2 and above)

-The plugin has been tested in the following IDEs
+The plugin has been tested with the following IDEs

 - IntelliJ IDEA (Community/Ultimate/Educational)
 - PyCharm